 In 2013 she earned her professional diploma (French DEM) in organ with Eric Lebrun at the conservatory in Saint-Maur-des-Fossés while also a voice student of Milanese vocal coach Matteo Carminati and a member of the Sebastian Wesley vocal ensemble and the Bach Collegium Paris.
 She spent several years as the assistant to the organist at the Reformed Church of St. Esprit and at the American Church in Paris where she was also a member of the Bronze Ringers handbell ensemble.
 From 2010 to 2013 she was professor of piano and musicianship at the conservatory in Ézanville (Val d'Oise).

-Since moving to Minneapolis in late 2013, Laura has worked as a classroom music specialist for the Bach Society of Minnesota, assistant director of the Augsburg University Masterworks Chorale, co-teacher with ComMUSICation, pipe organ technician with Grandall & Engen Organbuilders, and in church musician positions with various denominations.
+Since moving to Minneapolis in late 2013, Laura has worked as a classroom music specialist for the Bach Society of Minnesota, assistant director of the Augsburg University Masterworks Chorale, co-teacher with ComMUSICation, pipe organ technician with Grandall & Engen Organbuilders, and in various religious music settings.